wildsurfer/infusionsoft-sync/README.md

 `push()` will allow you to put your local users to remote.
 This method is smart enought to update contacts if they're already present at Infusionsoft and to skip if nothing was changed.

+Under the hood there is a `pull()` method call inside the `push()` method.
+This is done to minify amount of API calls and to speed-up the process on big data sets.
+However when you push one contact `pull()` is skipped to prevent redundancy.

 Examples
 ========